-Trump administration returns to Supreme Court in dispute over foreign-aid payment
+Trump administration withdraws request to the Supreme Court for it to hear dispute over foreign-aid payment

 The Trump administration informed a federal appeals court on Tuesday evening that it has returned to the Supreme Court, seeking to pause an order by a federal district court in Washington, D.C., that requires the federal government to pay billions of dollars in foreign aid that Congress has already allocated.
 In a 36-page filing attached to a letter submitted to the U.S. Court of Appeals for the D.C.
-Circuit, U.S. Solicitor General D. John Sauer told the court that unless it steps in, “it will effectively force the government to rapidly obligate some $12 billion in foreign-aid funds that would expire September 30 and to continue obligating tens of billions of dollars more—overriding the Executive Branch’s foreign-policy judgments regarding whether to pursue rescissions and thwarting interbranch dialogue.”
+Circuit (and published online by Josh Gerstein of Politico), U.S. Solicitor General D. John Sauer told the court that unless it steps in, “it will effectively force the government to rapidly obligate some $12 billion in foreign-aid funds that would expire September 30 and to continue obligating tens of billions of dollars more—overriding the Executive Branch’s foreign-policy judgments regarding whether to pursue rescissions and thwarting interbranch dialogue.”

 The dispute stems from a Jan.
 20 executive order signed by President Donald Trump.
 That order instructed federal agencies to “immediately pause new obligations and disbursements of development assistance funds to foreign countries and implementing non-governmental organizations” so as to give the government time to review the programs to ensure that they were consistent with U.S. foreign policy objectives.
 Secretary of State Marco Rubio then issued a memorandum freezing foreign-aid programs funded by the State Department and the U.S. Agency for International Development.